 Union Public House

-One of the newer restaurants on the list, Union Public House reminds us that the term “pub” came from “public house,” a place to get quality food and drink.
+Union Public House reminds us that the term “pub” came from “public house,” a place to get quality food and drink.
 Union Public House is true to that tradition.
-Their menu boasts the Lamb Duo, which includes a crispy confit leg and roasted rack, cassoulet, tomato, dry cured olive, crispy mint and oregano, with turnip.
+Their menu boasts the Lamb Duo, which includes a crispy confit leg and roasted rack, cassoulet, tomato, dry-cured olive, crispy mint and oregano, with turnip.
 The restaurant also offers gulf shrimp and grits, which include a shallot and coppa confit with tomato gravy and sage.

 Angelena's Ristorante Italiano